Skip Navigation

 (“What/how much did we do?”)

-• Number of housing reparations programs or initiatives established to address racial disparities in housing stability.
+• Number of housing reparations programs collaboratives led by Title V established to address differences among groups in housing stability.
 (Shows the scale and scope of the approach)

-• Number of eligible individuals or families from historically marginalized racial groups who apply for and receive housing reparations.
+• Number of eligible individuals or families who are assisted with the application process by Title V for housing reparations.
 (Indicates the reach and uptake of the approach among the intended beneficiaries)

 Quadrant 2: